scottishgovernment/mygov-assets/docs/base.buttons.md

 `class="button  button--secondary"`
 Smaller and darker buttons for secondary actions.

-`class="button  button--dark"`
-A hybrid of primary and secondary.
-Primary-sized and secondary-coloured.

-`class="button  button--clear"`
-Has a transparent background and default link text colour.

-`class="button  button--invert"`
-Like button-clear but has a white background.

-`class="button  button--success"`
-`class="button  button--positive"`
-Has a green background (by default).

-`class="button  button--error"`
-`class="button  button--negative"`
-As button--success but for negative actions.
-Has a red background (by default).

-`class="button  button--ghost"`
-Transparent with body-text colour border and text.
-It's a ghost button.

-`class="button  button--ghost button--ghost-primary"`
-A ghost button variant with a link-coloured border and text.

-`class="button  button--ghost button--ghost-invert"`
-A ghost button variant with a white border and text for use against dark backgrounds.

 `class="button  button--cancel"`
-A similar style to ghost button with lighter border and text.
+Transparent with light colour border and text.

 ## Modifiers

 There are a number of modifiers available for button styles.
-These should be used in conjunction with colour classes, for example `class="button  button--primary  button--external"`.
+These should be used in conjunction with colour classes, for example `class="button  button--primary  button--xsmall"`.

 `button--large`
 `button--medium`